pbstrein/docs/content/docs/reference/pkg/gcp/sql/databaseinstance.md

             <td class="align-top">{{% md %}}
  (Optional)
 The name of the instance.
-If the name is left blank, this provider will randomly generate one when the instance is first created.
+If the name is left blank, the provider will randomly generate one when the instance is first created.
 This is done because after a name is used, it cannot be reused for up to [one week](https://cloud.google.com/sql/docs/delete-instance).
  {{% /md %}}